yashu1wwww/Instagram-auto-account-report/README.md

 replace 11 & 13th line with username & pass and in 17 line which person you want to report put her username there

-Download The Latest Version Of Chrome Driver https://chromedriver.chromium.org/ & Extract The File And Place To These Folder open cmd on that particular folder and enter s.py or double click on s.py or you can rename the file and run
+Download the latest version of Chrome Driver from https://chromedriver.chromium.org/ and extract the file.
+Then, place it in the appropriate folder.
+Open the command prompt in that folder and enter your username and password.
+To run the file, either double-click on s.py or rename the file and run it.

 👉Note:-